Finnish Travel Guides

 This site is run by the Finnish Forestry Administration, Metsähallitus.
 It provides a wealth of information for anyone interested in outdoor activities in Finland.
-The site is broken down into
+The site includes

-- Search by Activity: Search Finland-wide for places to go for particular activities, such as bird watching, canoeing or rowing, cycling, fishing, horseback riding, rock or ice climbing, sailing or motor boating, wilderness trekking, skiing cross-country, or hiking on or off trails
+- Activities: Search Finland-wide for places to go for particular activities, such as bird watching, canoeing or rowing, cycling, fishing, horseback riding, rock or ice climbing, sailing or motor boating, wilderness trekking, skiing cross-country, or hiking on or off trails

 - Destinations: National parks, heritage sites, wilderness areas and more, with advice on outdoors activities which can be enjoyed in each location

-- Huts: Directory of 'wilderness huts' throughout Finland which can be used by hikers.
+- Huts and Accommodation: Includes directory of 'wilderness huts' throughout Finland which can be used by hikers.
 Some are open and free, some can be reserved for a fee

 - Hiking: A directory of hiking destinations throughout Finland, with information about sites and trails, what to take, facilities etc.